ashutoshmjain/gita/src/how.md

 ## mdBook
-This book was generated using a `Rust` program called [mdBook](https://github.com/rust-lang/mdBook).
-Well, it'll ‘technically’ be wrong to call it a "Book" because `mdBook` turns the written text [^text]into a website!
-That's a pretty big deal because with this little tool a public domain book may reach any device that could run a browser [^browser].
-Thus, it would be appropriate to call it a “web app” , that has several goodies baked in.
+This website was generated using a program called [mdBook](https://github.com/rust-lang/mdBook). `mdBook` turns the written text [^text] into a website!
+That's a big deal for independent writers, because with this little tool a public domain book may reach any device that could run a browser [^browser].
+The “web app” , thus created,  has several goodies baked in.
 For example
 - It handles the layout and responsive design so my focus stays on the content of this book instead of the architecture of the site.
 - At the same time, this application, keeps the essential book experience intact.
 Particularly on a tablet [^tablet]or even on a smartphone browser.
-It even supports the foot [^foot]notes :-) which I use to stick in my research and notes - kinda the ideas that led to shaping up the chapter.
+It even supports the foot [^foot]notes :-)
 - One of the best (and probably least appreciated) feature of this app is "search" .
 The search, in here provides a three level view

 ![Search mdBook](./search.png)